eslamisepehr/SBU_ML/DrFarahani/README.md

 ```

 Lasso Regression provides a valuable tool in linear regression when dealing with high-dimensional data, automatic feature selection, and the need for regularization to prevent overfitting.

+# Logistic Regression

+Logistic Regression is a statistical method used for binary classification problems, where the response variable has two possible outcomes or classes.
+Despite its name, logistic regression is a classification algorithm, not a regression algorithm.
+It's widely used in various fields for tasks such as spam detection, medical diagnosis, and credit scoring.

+### Logistic Regression Model:

+In logistic regression, the logistic function (also known as the sigmoid function) is used to model the probability that a given input belongs to a particular class.
+The logistic function maps any real-valued number to the range [0, 1].
+The logistic regression model is expressed as:

+$$\[ P(Y=1|X) = \frac{1}{1 + e^{-(\beta_0 + \beta_1 X_1 + \ldots + \beta_n X_n)}} \]$$

+- $\( P(Y=1|X) \)$ is the probability that the response variable $\( Y \)$ is equal to 1 given the input $\( X \)$.
+- $\( \beta_0, \beta_1, \ldots, \beta_n \)$ are the coefficients to be estimated.
+- $\( X_1, X_2, \ldots, X_n \)$ are the input features.
+- The logistic function $\( \frac{1}{1 + e^{-z}} \)$ transforms the linear combination of inputs and coefficients $(\( z = \beta_0 + \beta_1 X_1 + \ldots + \beta_n X_n \))$ to a probability between 0 and 1.

+### Training Logistic Regression:

+The logistic regression model is trained by finding the optimal values for the coefficients $(\( \beta_0, \beta_1, \ldots, \beta_n \))$.
+This is typically done using optimization algorithms that minimize a cost function, such as the cross-entropy loss.

+### Decision Boundary:

+The decision boundary of a logistic regression model is the hypersurface that separates the space into regions where one class or the other is predicted.
+The decision boundary is determined by the values of the coefficients in the logistic regression equation.

+### Key Characteristics:

+1. **Probabilistic Output:**
+   - Logistic regression outputs probabilities that an instance belongs to a particular class.
+The decision is made by setting a threshold (e.g., 0.5), above which the instance is classified as one class and below which it is classified as the other.

+2. **Linear Relationship:**
+   - The logistic regression model assumes a linear relationship between the input features and the log-odds of the response variable.

+3. **Interpretability:**
+   - The coefficients in logistic regression provide insights into the impact of each feature on the probability of the positive class.

+4. **Assumption of Independence:**
+   - Logistic regression assumes that the observations are independent of each other.

+### Applications:

+- Binary classification problems (e.g., spam detection, fraud detection).
+- Probability estimation tasks.
+- Medical diagnosis.
+- Credit scoring.

+Logistic regression is a powerful and interpretable algorithm, but it is limited to binary classification tasks.
+For multi-class classification, extensions like multinomial logistic regression are often used.